ComiaIan/CS222Team10Lab3/README.md

 - Write new diary entries
 - View all saved entries
 - Search entries by date
+- Delete by date
+- Clear all entries

 Entries are stored in a local text file (`diary.txt`) using file handling techniques, ensuring that all data will be saved and can be used  across sessions.
 This project demonstrates a clean implementation of object-oriented programming (OOP) principles in C#.